 35.2.1.3.3 Non-AP STA behavior

-After a non-AP STA receives an MU-RTS TXS Trigger frame from its associated AP that contains a User Info field that is addressed to it, the STA shall , transmit one or more non-TB PPDUs within the time allocation signaled in the MU-RTS TXS Trigger frame.
-The first PPDU of the exchange shall be a CTS frame transmitted per the rules defined in 26.2.6.3 (CTS frame response to an MU-RTS Trigger frame).,
+After an EHT non-AP STA receives an MU-RTS TXS Trigger frame from its associated AP that contains a User Info field that is addressed to it, the STA may (#4194, 5243, 5961, 6354, 6529, 7667) transmit one or more non-TB PPDUs within the time allocation signaled in the MU-RTS TXS Trigger frame.
+The first PPDU of the exchange shall be a CTS frame transmitted per the rules defined in 26.2.6.3 (CTS frame response to an MU-RTS Trigger frame).
+The TXVECTOR parameter CH_BANDWIDTH of each subsequent non-TB PPDU shall be the same or narrower than the TXVECTOR parameter CH_BANDWIDTH of the preceding PPDU that the STA has transmitted since reception of the MU-RTS TXS Trigger frame (#4194, 6531, 6979).

 The time allocation shall start when the PHY-RXEND.indication primitive of the PPDU that contains the MU-RTS TXS Trigger frame has occurred.

+During the time allocated by an associated AP, the EHT non-AP STA may transmit MU or SU PPDUs (#7559) to the AP or another STA if the TXOP Sharing Mode subfield value is 2 (#7331).

+NOTE—For example, the other STA can be a peer STA of a peer-to-peer link.

-During this allocated time, the non-AP STA may transmit non-TB PPDUs to its associated AP or another STA if the TXOP Sharing Mode subfield value is 2 and only to its associated AP if the TXOP Sharing Mode subfield value is 1.
+During the time allocated by an associated AP, only the EHT non-AP STA may transmit non-TB PPDUs and only to its associated AP if the TXOP Sharing Mode subfield value is 1.

-NOTE—For example, the other STA can be a peer STA of a peer-to-peer linkA non-AP STA addressed by a User Info field in the MU-RTS TXS Trigger frame shall ensure that its PPDU transmission(s) and any expected responses fit entirely within the allocated time.
+A non-AP STA addressed by a User Info field in the MU-RTS TXS Trigger frame shall ensure that its PPDU transmission(s) and any expected responses fit entirely within the allocated time.